jamestmartin/jamestmartin.me/README.md

 # jamestmartin.me
-This is the source code for my personal website, [https://jamestmartin.me](jamestmartin.me).
+This is the source code for my personal website, [jamestmartin.me](https://jamestmartin.me).

 ## Installation
-This project is built using [https://jekyllrb.com/](Jekyll), a static site generator.
+This project is built using [Jekyll](https://jekyllrb.com/), a static site generator.

-To install this website, you must first [https://jekyllrb.com/docs/installation/](install Jekyll).
+To install this website, you must first [install Jekyll](https://jekyllrb.com/docs/installation/).
 Next, install all necessary modules with `bundle exec`.

 To build the site, run `bundle exec jekyll build`.